Medical Imaging Equipment Costs

 - Technologists time and cost for retakes

-Total the expenses that you will eliminate with digital.
+Now, total the expenses that you will eliminate with digital.

-Now, analyze the potential for increased revenue.
+Next, analyze the potential for increased revenue.
 Consider your current billings and whether you’ll be able to increase them by moving to digital medical imaging.
 Digital images offer valuable benefits to patients that most will be willing to pay for.
 These include faster image access and diagnosis, the ability for your clients to access their own X-rays, and higher image quality.

 Moreover, digital will let you achieve higher productivity and throughput.
 You’ll be able to accommodate an increased number of patients and exams, and the associated higher revenue potential.